 Reims is only 45 minutes away on the TGV although there are not too many trains each day so be organised.
-Taittinger, GH Mumm and Veuve Clicquot are there and 3 UNESCO World Heritage sites too as this city used to be where all the early French kings were crowned.
-Book their tours
+Book a tour with Taittinger, GH Mumm or Veuve Clicquot plus there are 3 UNESCO World Heritage sites as this city is where all the early French kings were crowned.